aatack/blooming-seasons-gardens/electron-app/README.md

   - [ ] Arial
 - [ ] Make open nursery for labels
   - [ ] Or, alternatively, click on a button to make a label for an existing plant
+  - [ ] Presumably it would also be useful to be able to attach arrows to things, or at least make their start and end positions relative (eg. start is one unit below a particular plant)
 - [ ] Highlight everything in a bed when mousing over its collapsible area
 - [x] Reverse highlighting: light up in editor when moused over in plan
 - [ ] Line breaks in labels